gongahkia/skill-hunter/README.md

 5. Open any **SSO** page, click *Whole Document*.
 6. Click the toggle button.

+## Browser support

 Support for browsers like Opera, Vivaldi have not been extensively tested, but should work while support for Manifest V2 persists.
-Open an issue for further support.
+[Open an issue](https://github.com/gongahkia/skill-hunter/issues) for further support.

 ## References